UCBoulder/autopkg-ci/README.md

 ## Configuring Github actions

-Configuring this github actions relie on numerous secrets.
+Configuring this github actions rely on numerous secrets.
 While many of these values don't need to be secret, it was the quickest way to make this project portable without editing source code.